General Electric’s rough year was marked by ups and downs... but mostly downs leaving investors with a battered stock.

 On October 1, 2018, Flannery was booted, effective immediately, and was replaced by former Danaher CEO Lawrence Culp, who is also a GE board member.
 Culp won praise from several investors after the announcement.

 6. GE slashes dividend, crushes widow & orphan investor base

 In efforts to conserve capital, GE cut its dividend in half last November, an upshot of a broad review of the company under new CEO John Flannery.
 At the company's investor day, Flannery promised to "Simplify + concentrate on GE of the future" as outlined in the company presentation.

 Still, investors signaled they won't wait around.
-Once coined the stock for widows and orphans, firms such as Morgan Stanley (NYSE:MS) began removing GE from investment portfolios.
+Once coined the stock for widows and orphans, firms such as Morgan Stanley began removing GE from investment portfolios.
 GE also came under fire for having the second-largest corporate board among S&P 500 components, as reported by FOX Business.
 The board also came under fire for being alseep at the wheel.
 On October 30 2018, the company yet again slashed its dividend to one cent.

 Bye-Bye GE....In June, the team at S&P Dow Jones Indices removed the industrial icon from the Dow Jones Industrial Average after over 110+ years.
 “General Electric was an original member of the DJIA in 1896 and a member continuously since 1907,” said Dave Blitzer, managing director and chairman of the index committee.“Since then the U.S. economy has changed: consumer, finance, health care and technology companies are more prominent today and the relative importance of industrial companies is less.”
 GE was replaced by Walgreens Boots Alliance.

 Suzanne O'Halloran is Managing Editor of FOXBusiness.com and is a graduate of Boston College.
 Follow her on Twitter @suzohalloran